justinjest/python-essentials/assignments/01IntroToPython.md

 - Add your code to the `./assignment1/assignment1.py file` which is provided (but it's empty.)
 - Write each function according to the instructions below.
 - Put a print() statement in the mainline of your code (not inside the function), and call the function from within the print() statement to see if it works.
+You can run the file by typing `python assignment1.py`.
 - Then run the test using the command above.
 - If it reports errors, change your code to fix them.